How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Groups of 15 or more can receive a 10% discount off the regular 1-Day Pass ticket price.
 Groups of 100 or more receive a 15% discount off the regular 1-Day Pass ticket price.
 You’ll need to make reservations with the sales department.
 They can also arrange meal vouchers that make group dining cashless, cheaper, and easier.

-Pros: It’s easier to get a bunch of tickets at once than individually.
+Pros: It’s easier to get multiple tickets at once than to buy them individually.
 Plus, the large group discount is a good one.

 Seniors aged 65 and older and students aged 18 and above are eligible for a 10% discount off the current price of a 1-Day Pass.
-They can also get a 10% discount on San Diego Resident, Resident Premium, Wildlife Protector, and Wildlife Protector Premium memberships for San Diego Residents.
+They can also get a 10% discount on San Diego Resident, Resident Premium, Wildlife Protector, and Wildlife Protector Premium memberships.

-Additionally, seniors and students outside San Diego County receive a 10% discount off the current price of Wildlife Protector memberships and Wildlife Protector Premium memberships.
+Additionally, seniors and students outside San Diego County receive a 10% discount on the current price of Wildlife Protector memberships and Wildlife Protector Premium memberships.

 Neither can be secured online.
-A photo ID needs to be presented at a Zoo ticket booth window to be eligible for the discount.
-Unfortunately, there are no AARP coupons or discounted park admission offers to either the San Diego Zoo or San Diego Zoo Safari Park.
+A photo ID must be presented at the Zoo ticket booth window to be eligible for the discount.
+Unfortunately, there are no AARP coupons or discounted park admission offers to either the San Diego Zoo or the San Diego Zoo Safari Park.

-Pros: I’m a huge fan of the memberships, so if you can get a discount on them, do it!
+Pros: I’m a massive fan of the memberships, so if you can get a discount on them, do it!

 Cons: You need to go to the gate booth.